SpaceTerran/spaceterran.github.io/_posts/2024-05-01-Using-SemUI-and-Ansible-To-Build-REK2-Cluster-On-Proxmox.md

 ---
 title: "Seamlessly Setting Up Server Infrastructure for RKE2 with Semaphore UI(SemUI) and Ansible on Proxmox -- QM Commands!"
+description: >-
+  Set up Semaphore UI in Docker, configure it for Ansible, and use QM commands to deploy five RKE2-ready VMs across a Proxmox cluster.
 author: isaac
 date: 2024-05-01 07:00:00 -0700
 categories: [DevOps, Kubernetes, Proxmox, Ansible, Scripting, Automation]